Complete Rules -The CQ USA-Counties Award (USA-CA) Program

 C. County Identity

-1. Unless otherwise indicated on QSL cards, the QTH printed on cards will determine county identity.
+1. .
+Unless otherwise indicated on QSL cards or in an electronic confirmation database, the QTH printed on cards or entered into an electronic confirmation database profile will determine county identity.

 4. In the case of cities, parks, or reservations not within counties proper, applicants may claim any one of the adjoining counties for credit (once).